GiovanniPicogna/observability-td/referee_report/referee_report.md

 - p 3. r, sect.
 3.2.: Can you explain why the dust distributuion for 0.1 cm does not extend all the way to the midplane close to the cavity?

+  - This effect is cause by the vertical distribution of the pressure gradient, which is stronger at the disc mid-plane and gets weaker for increasing heights.
+The increased dust scale height close to the cavity edge allows particles of the same size to experience a large range of Stokes numbers.
+When they eventually settle towards the disc midplane their Stokes number increases and they drift directly towards the pressure maxima which deplets the region just inside it close to the disc midplane.
+We plotted in Figure 3 the isocontours of the gas pressure and added a paragraph in Sec.
+3.2 to explain this effect.

 - p 5, fig 3: Mention the time of the simulation since the injection of the dust (relevant to interpret drift)

 - p 5, fig 3: I do not insist on it if you are convinced about this being the ideal way to present you results, but I think the figure is hard to read with the two colormaps including the same colors.
 I suggest using a grayscale for the gas density or some other improvement you seem fit.